Lionel White

-Lionel White (9 July 1905 - 26 December 1985) was an American journalist and crime novelist, several of whose dark, noirish stories were made into films.
+Lionel White (9 July 1905 - 26 December 1985) was an American journalist and crime novelist.
+Several of his dark, noirish stories were made into films.
 Also known as L.W.
 Blanco, White had been a crime reporter and began writing suspense novels in the 1950s.
 His more than 35 books were all translated into several languages.
 His earlier novels were published as Gold Medal crime fiction, but when E. P. Dutton began a line of mystery and suspense books, he also wrote for them.
 He was best known as what a New York Times review called "the master of the big caper."

 White's novels included Clean Break (adapted by Stanley Kubrick as the basis for his 1956 film The Killing), Obsession (adapted by Jean-Luc Godard as the basis for his 1965 film Pierrot le fou and by the Finnish director Seppo Huunonen for the 1974 film The Hair), The Money Trap (made into a 1965 movie by Burt Kennedy starring Glenn Ford and Elke Sommer), The Snatchers (made into a 1969 film as The Night of the Following Day directed by Hubert Cornfield and starring Marlon Brando), and Rafferty, adapted by 1980 Soviet Lenfilm production of the same title.
 Seven years after White's death, director Quentin Tarantino credited him, among others, as an inspiration in his 1992 film Reservoir Dogs.